 About inshore fisheries

-- finfish fisheries – these vary around the coastline but include snapper, blue cod, flatfish, gurnard, tarakihi, and trevally
+- finfish fisheries – these include snapper, blue cod, flatfish, gurnard, tarakihi, and trevally

 Managing inshore fisheries